About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-If you are currently studying towards an undergraduate degree, you must have completed the course prior to commence a School Direct training programme.
+If you are currently studying towards an undergraduate degree, you must have completed the course prior to commencing the programme.

 All applicants must have the right to work in the UK to be eligible for School Direct training with the Endeavour Teaching School Alliance.